 Celebrated Tlicho writer Richard Van Camp has written over 20 books across multiple genres.
 His latest work includes the short story collection Moccasin Square Gardens, which features a witty cast of characters from his hometown Fort Smith, N.W.T.
 He's also a contributor to the comics anthology This Place.

-Below, Van Camp shares 10 books that have shaped his life, or in his words, "taken my throat by their teeth" and "marked my soul forever" with CBC Books.
+In 2019, Van Camp shared 10 books that have shaped his life, or in his words, "taken my throat by their teeth" and "marked my soul forever" with CBC Books.
 Check out the list below.

 The Dog Stars by Peter Heller